NNN: Next-Generation Neural Networks for Marketing Measurement: Experiments

 Our central observation is a strong relationship between out-of-distribution (OOD) predictive accuracy and attribution accuracy.
 We find that as L1 regularization is relaxed (i.e., $\lambda$ decreases), both predictive error rates and attribution error generally decrease in tandem up to a critical point.
 Beyond this point, typically characterized by the onset of overfitting where OOD predictive errors (validation and especially test set errors) begin to rise, attribution accuracy sharply degrades.
 Concurrently, as regularization decreases and OOD error increases, model sparsity also significantly decreases, indicating the model is using more non-zero parameters (see Figure \ref{fig:l1-reg} in Appendix).

 This finding suggests that minimizing predictive error on appropriately chosen OOD datasets is a promising strategy for identifying NNN models that also yield accurate channel attributions.
-This perspective contrasts somewhat with discussions in traditional MMM literature \cite{chan2017challenges}, which often caution against relying solely on statistical fit metrics for model selection due to potential issues like model multiplicity on limited or non-representative data.
+This perspective contrasts somewhat with the way that MMMs are generally built \cite{chan2017challenges}, because MMMs are generally explanatory or causal models rather than predictive models.
+Thus, within that framework, MMM authors often caution against relying solely on statistical fit metrics for model selection.
 We hypothesize that NNN's success with this OOD-driven approach stems from its evaluation across multiple hold-out sets, particularly the use of a test dataset drawn from a \textit{temporally distinct} period from the training data.
 This provides a more challenging and informative signal for generalization compared to evaluations restricted to in-sample data or temporally similar validation sets.
 Furthermore, the sparsity induced by L1 regularization appears particularly beneficial for managing the large parameter spaces inherent in neural network architectures, especially within the often data-constrained context of MMM.

-From a practical standpoint, this relationship between OOD performance and attribution accuracy potentially streamlines the model selection workflow compared to traditional MMM practices.
+From a practical standpoint, this relationship between OOD performance and attribution accuracy potentially streamlines the model selection workflow.
 Instead of potentially lengthy, iterative cycles of selecting priors, retraining, and evaluating based on parameter plausibility and fit, our approach centers on tuning a single key hyperparameter ($\lambda$) via a readily parallelizable grid search.
 Models can be primarily selected based on achieving optimal predictive performance on OOD validation/test sets.
 While this data-driven selection forms the core, we recommend that chosen candidate models still undergo verification through attribution analysis and the simulation-based probing discussed previously and below, ensuring the selected model behaves reasonably beyond aggregate predictive metrics.
+As we will discuss later in this paper, future validation and research will be required in order to assess the robustness and quantify the uncertainty distribution of measurements made under the NNN framework.